Intersection Cohomology. Simplicial Blow-up and Rational Homotopy: Filtered face sets

 We adapt now these objects to the context of intersection theory.
-First, \emph{we fix an integer $n$ which corresponds to the dimension of filtered sets; that means, we fix the number of elements in the filtration to~$n$,} see \remref{rem:toutendimensionn} for the topological meaning of this process.
+First, \emph{we fix an integer $n$ which corresponds to the formal dimension of filtered spaces; that means, we fix the number of elements in the filtration to~$n$,} see \remref{rem:toutendimensionn} for the topological meaning of this process.